flashbots/suave-specs/specs/rigil/README.md

 ![OFA example flow](/assets/OFA-example-flow.svg)

 1. The user sends a Confidential Compute Request interacting with a SUAPP by calling it's `newBid` function.
 Included in this request is also the user's L1 transaction as a confidential Input.
 2. The computor will receive the transaction and process it.
-To do so it first runs the offchain logic assocaited with `newBid` which will extract the transaction's data and then return a callback:
+To do so it first runs the offchain logic associated with `newBid` which will extract the transaction's data and then return a callback:
 ```go
 return bytes.concat(this.emitHint.selector, abi.encode(hint));
 ```